yasho-2000/MAFIA/README.md

 GOALS

-Build an android application for editing Mathematics and Physics documents Build a collaboration platform for Mathematicians and Physicians Specifications
+1. Build an android application for editing Mathematics and Physics documents
+2. Build a collaboration platform for Mathematicians and Physicians

+Specifications
-Provide a window to type LaTex commands in Android app Provide a window to show outcome of compiling LaTex commands
+1. Provide a window to type LaTex commands in Android app
+2. Provide a window to show outcome of compiling LaTex commands
-Generate PDF document by compiling LaTex commands
+3. Generate PDF document by compiling LaTex commands
-Save PDF document locally
+3. Save PDF document locally
-Save PDF document on the cloud (google drive)
+4. Save PDF document on the cloud (google drive)
-Post raw LaTex commands to forum topic
+5. Post raw LaTex commands to forum topic
-Post compiled LaTex outcome to forum topic
+6. Post compiled LaTex outcome to forum topic
-Train users by providing LaTex tips
+7. Train users by providing LaTex tips
-Update LaTex versions and packages from Mobile App Provide Keyboard to type Mathematics (WYSIWYG)
+8. Update LaTex versions and packages from Mobile App
-Scan handwritten documents (HWD)
+9. Provide Keyboard to type Mathematics (WYSIWYG) 10.Scan handwritten documents (HWD)
-Convert MathML to LaTex
+11.Convert MathML to LaTex
-Convert WYSIWYG to LaTex
+12.Convert WYSIWYG to LaTex
-Convert HWD to LaTex
+13. Convert HWD to LaTex
-Print LaTex, MathML, WYSIWYG, HWD and PDF
+14. Print LaTex, MathML, WYSIWYG, HWD and PDF
-Edit Peer Group using Mobile Numbers
+15. Edit Peer Group using Mobile Numbers
-Edit Peer Group using e-mail addresses
+16. Edit Peer Group using e-mail addresses
-Register Mobile App IP on AWS cloud using Lambda Function Notify Peer Group using IP of new peer on the peer network Post LaTex, MathML, WYSIWYG, HWD and PDF  to peers Create Model for Mathematics and Physics Knowledge Representation Search Internet for Mathematical Theorems and Proofs Search Internet for Physical Laws and Proofs
+17. Register Mobile App IP on AWS cloud using Lambda Function
+18. Notify Peer Group using IP of new peer on the peer network
+19. Post LaTex, MathML, WYSIWYG, HWD and PDF  to peers
+20. Create Model for Mathematics and Physics Knowledge Representation
+21. Search Internet for Mathematical Theorems and Proofs
+22. Search Internet for Physical Laws and Proofs
-Search Internet for Mathematical Formulae and Derivations Search Internet for Mathematical Methods and Techniques Load Model with Theorems, Laws, Formulae and Techniques For question, find relevant answer
+23. Search Internet for Mathematical Formulae and Derivations
+24. Search Internet for Mathematical Methods and Techniques
+25. Load Model with Theorems, Laws, Formulae and Techniques
+26. For question, find relevant answer
-Supervise machine learning to improve accuracy of answer Discover context when user types
+27. Supervised machine learning to improve accuracy of answer
+28. Discover context when user types
-Suggest possible next steps from knowledge base
+29. Suggest possible next steps from knowledge base
-Check Proofs based on Knowledge Base
+30. Check Proofs based on Knowledge Base
-Write algorithms to prove theorems for problems
+31. Provide entry piints to write and plug-in algorithms to prove theorems for problems

 MILESTONES
-Editor (Features 1 - 15)
+Editor (Features 1 - 14)
-Peer to Peer Collaboration (Features 16 - 20)
+Peer to Peer Collaboration (Features 15 - 19)
-Knowledge Base (35 - 40)
+Knowledge Base (20 - 25)
-Search Knowledge Base (41)
+Search Knowledge Base (26 - 27)
-AI to improve Search of Knowledge Base (42)
+AI to improve Search of Knowledge Base (28)
-Context Sensitive Help (43 - 44)
+Context Sensitive Help (28 - 29)
-Proof Verification (45)
+Proof Verification (30)
-Theorem Proving (46)
+Theorem Proving (31)